Shoshone Lake Solo Canoe Camping

 - LLBean spinner / fly rod combo

-- Tacklebox with basic lures, flies and extra line/tippet
+- Tacklebox with basic lures, flies and extra line / tippet

 - Bailing bucket / sponge

-- "Chillbo Shwaggins" inflatable lounger for sunset reading (fun fact: I bought this for my midtown Manhattan office, as a more comfortable option than sleeping under my desk)
+- Chillbo Shwaggins inflatable lounger for sunset reading (fun fact: originally bought for my Manhattan office, an upgrade from sleeping under my desk)

 - Extra life jacket and paddle